middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-procedures.md

 i.
 In faculty actions, decisions will be taken by a majority of those voting unless otherwise specified.

 ii.
-Voting at plenary sessions of the faculty may be by voice, by show of hands, or by written ballot.
-A written ballot may be used at the discretion of the moderator and will be used when requested by ten members.
+Voting at plenary sessions of the faculty may be by voice, by show of hands, or by written or electronic ballot.
+An anonymous written or electronic ballot may be used at the discretion of the moderator and will be used when requested by ten members.

 iii.
-On matters affecting general educational policy, a vote of the faculty may require that balloting be conducted electronically through the Office of the Vice President for Academic Affairs and Dean of the Faculty.
+On matters affecting general educational policy, a vote of the faculty may require that balloting be conducted electronically through the Office of the Vice President for Academic Affairs and Dean of the Faculty asynchronously outside of the plenary meeting.

 iv.
-Questions involving votes upon faculty members by name will be decided by written ballot.
+Questions involving votes upon faculty members by name will be decided by anonymous written or electronic ballot.

 v.
 If the discussion of any motion extends beyond 4:30 p.m. at any given plenary session of the faculty, voting on that motion will be automatically suspended until the following session.